Fun-Filled 3 Day Northern Lights Winter Stopover in Reykjavik with the Golden Circle & Blue Lagoon

 In the evening, you can either hop aboard a bus or a boat and spend the night searching for the elusive but beautiful Northern Lights.

 Today, you will see the amazing sights of the Golden Circle.
-Your journey begins early when you are picked up in Reykjavík by a small but comfortable minibus.
-You’ll get to know your friendly and knowledgeable guide as you are driven out of the city to the first attraction of the day, the historical Þingvellir National Park.
+Your journey begins early.
+You'll be picked up in Reykjavík by a small but comfortable minibus and get to know your friendly and knowledgeable guide as you are driven out of the city to the first attraction of the day, the historical Þingvellir National Park.

-Iceland’s parliament, Alþingi, was founded at the park over a thousand years ago when Viking settlers gathered there to settle disputes and create the laws of the land. Þingvellir is also known as a geological wonder because it is neither located on the North American nor the Eurasian tectonic plate, but in a rift valley between.
+Iceland's parliament, Alþingi, was founded at the park over a thousand years ago when Viking settlers gathered there to settle disputes and create the laws of the land. Þingvellir is also a geological wonder because it is neither located on the North American nor the Eurasian tectonic plate, but in a rift valley.

-As the continents drift apart, they tear up the surrounding landscape which is evident in the cracks and fissures that traverse the area.
-One of those fissures, Silfra, is filled with crystal clear meltwater from the nearby Langjökull glacier, and today, you can opt for a snorkelling tour of Silfra where you’ll discover a beautiful world of blue just under the water’s surface.
+As the continents drift apart, they tear up the surrounding landscape, evident in the cracks and fissures that traverse the area.
+One of those fissures, Silfra, is filled with crystal clear meltwater from the nearby Langjökull glacier, and today, you can opt for a snorkeling tour of Silfra where you'll discover a beautiful world of blue just under the water's surface.

-From there, you’ll move on to the Geysir geothermal area, home of hot springs, bubbling mud pools and erupting geysers.
-This is the perfect place to take an amazing selfie, as you can stand in front of the geyser Strokkur when it erupts in a 15-20 metre high water column.
-Don’t worry if you don’t capture the perfect photo on the first try, Strokkur erupts every 5-10 minutes, giving you plenty of opportunities to take another picture.
+From there, you'll move on to the Geysir geothermal area, home of hot springs, bubbling mud pools, and erupting geysers.
+This is the perfect place to take an amazing selfie, as you can stand in front of the geyser Strokkur when it erupts in a 49-66 feet (15-20 meter) high water column.
+Don't worry if you don't capture the perfect photo on the first try.
+Strokkur erupts every 5-10 minutes, giving you plenty of opportunities to take another picture.

-Gullfoss is fed by Iceland's second largest glacier, Langjökull.
-If you chose to do so during the booking process, you could board a large vehicle from Gullfoss’ parking lot, which will take you on top of this mighty glacier.
+Gullfoss is fed by Iceland's second-largest glacier, Langjökull.
+If you choose to do so during the booking process, you could board a large vehicle from Gullfoss' parking lot, which will take you on top of this mighty glacier.
 Once there, you can hop on a snowmobile and race across the vast expanse of the ice cap.

 You could also get to know the great Icelandic horse on a riding tour through the countryside.
 You'll notice that these animals are much smaller than other breeds, but they are also noticeably friendlier and gentler, making riding them perfect for both beginners and expert riders alike.